sarthtalati/v1.1-API-Documentation/source/includes/_customer.md

 ### Request Parameters
 Parameter | Description
 --------- | -----------
-Customer id | Unique identifier of the customer for whom you want to create notes (mobile no/email id/external id) associate_id | Unique id of the associate who is creating the notes date | Date on which the customer note is added description | Short description of the note
+Customer id* | Unique identifier of the customer for whom you want to create notes (mobile no/email id/external id) associate_id* | Unique id of the associate who is creating the notes date* | Date on which the customer note is added description | Details or message of the note in a plain text format